Skip to main content

 When a stream container with a given ID is launched for the first time on a user's device, the SDK loads the theme and caches it in the browser for future use.
 On subsequent launches of the same stream container, the cached theme is used and the theme is updated in the background, for the next launch.
 Note that this first time loading screen is not presented in single card view - if a single card view fails to load, it collapses to a height of 0.

 The SDK supports some basic properties to style the first time load screen, which displays a loading spinner in the center of the container.
 If the theme fails to load for the first time, an error message is displayed with a 'Try again' button.
-One of two error messages are possible - 'Couldn't load data' or 'No internet connection'.
+One of two default error messages are possible - 'Couldn't load data' or 'No internet connection'.
+See the custom strings section of this guide if you want to change the default wording.

 First time loading screen colors are customized using the following SDK configuration properties: